j721/node-api4-guided/README.md

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+##Environment Variables

+Each developer must configure the following environment variables

+-API_SECRET is used to restrict access to the POST `/api/shouts` endpoints

 ##Deployment
 -make the PORT dynamic.
 Read the port from the environment -provide the "start" scrip in `package.json` that uses `node`